Julian Casablancas: The Strokes (1998–present)

-Although their creative processes has been critiqued by outside observers as "a democracy under a dictator", Casablancas stated in 2010 that the band was moving "more in the direction of everyone being equal."
+Although their creative processes have been critiqued by outside observers as "a democracy under a dictator", Casablancas said in 2010 that the band was moving "more in the direction of everyone being equal."
 Commenting on Casablancas' creative process, guitarist Nick Valensi has said, "his ear is so sharp.
 He's the one with the ear for detail in this band.
 Creatively, he is a force to be reckoned with."
 The 2011 release, Angles, is said to reflect the beginning of the more collaborative nature of the band's creative process.

 The album release was followed by several headlining appearances at musical festivals, including Reading, Coachella, Lollapalooza and Austin City Limits.
 The band released Comedown Machine in 2013, as their last album under the contract with long-time label RCA, for which they did no promotion.
 The band released an EP, Future Present Past, on Casablancas' own label Cult Records in 2016.

 In December 2018, it was announced that the band would headline at Bilbao BBK Live in 2019, kicking off their global comeback.
 Numerous dates for festivals and shows were subsequently announced, including a show at the Governors Ball Music Festival, marking the band's return to New York City.

-Starting May 14, 2019, The Strokes teased some new songs, starting with "The Adults are Talking", live at The Wiltern in Los Angeles, suggesting that the Strokes might release a new album.
+Starting May 14, 2019, the Strokes teased some new songs, starting with "The Adults are Talking", live at The Wiltern in Los Angeles, suggesting that the Strokes might release a new album.
 On December 31, 2019, at Brooklyn NYE, they performed "Ode to the Mets" as an offer from Casablancas to sing live instead of singing songs from Angles as requested by fans.
 "I don't remember Angles.
 What's Angles?"
 Casablancas responded before suggesting that the band play the new song and later confirming the release of a new project.

-The band released the album The New Abnormal in April 2020, though work on the album started as early as 2016.
+The band released the album The New Abnormal in April 2020, though writing sessions for songs on the album started as early as 2016.
+The following year, there was rumors that they were working with Rick Rubin for a new album, however Albert Hammond Jr. said they were only presenting ideas to him.
+However, he would eventually end up producing the album.
+It was their first full-length album since Comedown Machine.
 The album won the band their first Grammy Award, receiving the award for Best Rock Album.
 The album received positive reviews from critics, suggesting that the band came back with more maturity and better cohesion among the bandmates.